maebemae/TheButton/README.md

 Designed with Kicad, can be found under /pcb

-The schematic and gerbers can be found under /pcb/v<version>, e.g. /pcb/v1
+The schematic and gerbers can be found under /pcb/output/

+## KNOWN BUGS
+1. The debug header silkscreen is reversed (gnd/3v3!)

 # Firmware